krish567366/Entropic-AI/paper_draft.md

 ### A.1 Thermodynamic State Equations

-The complete thermodynamic state of an E-AI system is described by:
+The complete thermodynamic state of an eai system is described by:

 ```maths
 State Vector: ψ(t) = [U(t), S(t), T(t), ρ(t)]